ThatCatDev/Kaimu/docs/src/content/docs/guides/google-auth.md

 1. Go to `http://localhost:4321/login`
 2. Click "Continue with Google"
 3. Sign in with your Google account
-4. You should be redirected to the Pulse dashboard
+4. You should be redirected to the Kaimu dashboard

 ## Multiple Environments